China’s President Xi Jinping Unlikely to Meet Pope Francis During Rome Trip

 But despite these many hopes and overtures, there are no signs of a resumption of diplomatic relations (Beijing has always demanded the Holy See cut diplomatic ties with Taiwan as a precondition).
 Moreover, religious oppression and persecution appear to be continuing and, some critics say, worsening.

-Earlier this month it emerged that, the agreement is being exploited to compel Chinese Catholics to join the Patriotic Association, the state-run church, despite such compulsion being against Chinese law.
+Earlier this month it emerged that the agreement is being exploited to compel Chinese Catholics to join the Patriotic Association, the state-run church, despite such compulsion being against Chinese law.

 Asia News has reported that for several months, four priests of the underground community loyal to Rome have been kept in an unknown location, subjected to indoctrination and brainwashing to make them join the Patriotic Association.